msniranjan18/go-gin-api-sql-jwt/README.md

-# go-rest-api-sql-jwt
+# go-gin-api-sql-jwt
-Go REST API project with SQL and JWT
+Go REST API project with gin, SQL and JWT